 Gili’s non-contact biosensor system has also undergone clinical trials.
 A trial was launched in 2019 to study the efficacy of this novel platform that could be used in physician’s offices and other health facilities.

 A comparative analysis of a Non-contact Respiratory and Heart Rate Monitor Vs. a Conventional Clinically Validated Reference Monitor was conducted as a part of the study and results were included as a part of the company’s de novo application in June of 2020.

 Contactless biometrics monitoring has seen an uptrend recently.
-Google’s latest Nest hub is able to perform sleep monitoring in a contactless fashion.
-New research revealed earlier this year showed how researchers could use Smart speakers to effectively track biometrics.
+Google’s latest Nest hub can perform sleep monitoring in a contactless fashion.
+New research revealed earlier this year showed how researchers could use Smart speakers to track biometrics effectively.

 This new technology from CU-BX will now make contactless biometric monitoring and associated applications more readily available in not only your physician’s offices but also on your next vehicle.

-CU-BX CTO Prof. Zeev Zalevsky is one of the leading researchers in opto-electronics today.
-Ran Califa is the head of research at CU-BX and is also an acclaimed researcher in the field of optoelectronics.
+CU-BX CTO Prof. Zeev Zalevsky is one of the leading researchers in optoelectronics today.
+Ran Califa is the head of research at CU-BX and is also an acclaimed researcher in optoelectronics.
 Look out for new and promising developments from the CU-BX sensor team.